 Collaborative Governance Governance processes achieve a stewardship ethic, support capacity building and provide inspiration through engagement and education.
-There is a focus on creating models for more inclusive decision-making. \$ Redefined Funding Models Redefined partnerships include public-private partnerships, partnerships with non-profits, pension funds, industry and academia to realize sustainable economic development Transformational Projects Innovative projects demonstrate leadership and the feasibility of innovative approaches locally, nationally and internationally.
+There is a focus on creating models for more inclusive decision-making. \$ Redefined Funding Models Redefined partnerships include public-private partnerships, partnerships with non-profits, pension funds, industry and academia to realize sustainable economic development 2 Transformational Projects Innovative projects demonstrate leadership and the feasibility of innovative approaches locally, nationally and internationally.
 They provide Waterfront Toronto a means of assessing, procuring, funding and delivering new technologies and ideas. appropriate data sets. \bigcirc Data-Informed Dynamic Decision-Making Data is collected on the performance of projects to track, learn from and improve future performance.
 Learnings are shared internally and externally.
 Decisions are informed by accurate, timely and appropriate data sets.
 Values-Based Procurement To achieve innovation and development that is aligned with Our Values and Our Future Waterfront Toronto's procurement processes evaluate factors in addition to price, such as the impact on society, the environment and the local economy

-Ref # Action Strategy Alignment with Our Practices 1. i - tive Development Program, Waterfront Toronto's projects and initiatives support the develo In aspiration to reduce greenhouse gas emissions below zero. pment of 1.1 SET TA RGETS AND TIMELINES FOR CLI MATE POSITIVE DEVELOPMENT a.
+Ref # 1.
+Action Strategy Alignment with Our Practices 1 Guided by the C40 Climate Posi low carbon communities with a tive D In asp evelopment Program, Waterfront Toronto's projects and initiatives support the devel iration to reduce greenhouse gas emissions below zero. opment of 1.1 SET TA ARGETS AND TIMELINES FOR CLIN MATE POSITIVE DEVELOPMENT a.
 Establish the baseline Establish a carbon baseline for the designated waterfront area.
 Estimate current emissions of the waterfront area, in accordance with the C40 Climate Positive Development Program. \bigcirc b.
 Develop the Climate Positive Aspiration and Timeline Based on the established baseline, develop a plan to become Climate Positive.
 Create targets for new construction, retrofits and carbon credits.
-Targets for new developments include: \bigcirc Construct first net zero building on the waterfront; ii.
-Develop Villiers Island as Waterfront Toronto's first Climate Positive community; and iii.
+Targets for new developments include: \bigcirc i.
+Construct first net zero building on the waterfront; Develop Villiers Island as Waterfront Toronto's first Climate Positive community; and iii.
 Achieve Climate Positive status for the Designated Waterfront Area.
 C. Bring the market along Communicate the Climate Positive aspiration and progress towards the goal.
 Hold market sounding sessions involving developers, designers, financiers, regulators, businesses and residents to discuss and address the challenges and opportunities for implementation.
-1.2 MININ 1IZE CARBON IMPACT OF BUILD NGS, TRANSPORTATION, WASTE AND WATER 1.2.1 B Buildings a.
+1.2 MININ IZE CARBON IMPACT OF BUILDI NGS, - RANSPORTATION, WASTE AND WATER 1.2.1 Buildings a.
 Use energy modeling to reduce carbon impact on a community scale Use early stage energy modeling to determine the most energy-efficient building siting, massing, orientation and geometry. \bigcirc